reuk/wayverb/docs_source/waveguide.md

 ](images/solution_growth){#fig:solution_growth_results}

-The solution-growth seen here only becomes prominent towards the end of the simulation, after around 60000 steps.
-However, papers which propose countermeasures to the solution-growth problem generally only test their solutions up to 15000 steps or so [@sheaffer_physical_2014;
+The solution-growth seen here only becomes prominent towards the end of the simulation, after around 60,000 steps.
+However, papers which propose countermeasures to the solution-growth problem generally only test their solutions up to 15,000 steps or so [@sheaffer_physical_2014;
 @sheaffer_physically-constrained_2012; @jeong_source_2012].
 The results of
 testing the solution in [@dimitrijevic_optimization_2015] are not even presented.
-It is entirely possible that these input methods have not been tested in such a long simulation before.
+However, the experiments in [@botts_spectral_2014] are run for 100,000 steps, exhibiting similar DC instability to the results presented here.

 The reason for the solution-growth is not clear.
 In general, the problem is caused by repeated superposition of the DC level, which is reflected from